PaskaPinishkes/hid-mitm-plus/README.md

 # hid-mitm-plus

-Sysmodule mitming the Horizon hid (human interface device) services.
+Sysmodule forked from hid-mitm by jakibaki to allow gamepads to be used from the network on the nintendo switch for services such as Parsec to be usable.

 # Disclaimer:
 This sysmodule is in **beta** and is a **work in progress**!
 Problems are to be expected.
 If you encounter any that aren't listed in the known issues section please report it [here](https://github.com/PaskaPinishkes/hid-mitm-plus/issues) if nobody else did already.
-The added code in both the sysmodule and python proxy is a mess, so any tips on how to fix it is welcomed!
+The code added in both the sysmodule and python proxy is a mess since this is my first time programming in Python and also my first time working on sysmodules, so any tips on how to fix it is welcomed!

 # Features
 * Use custom gamepads on your nintendo switch by using your pc as a proxy (Take in mind that this sysmodule isn't retrocompatible with the original hid-mitm proxies).